A Complete-Electrode-Model-Based Forward Approach for Transcranial Temporal Interference Stimulation with Linearization: A Numerical Simulation Study: Funding and Acknowledgments

 \section{Funding and Acknowledgments}

-The work of Maryam Samavaki and Sampsa Pursiainen is supported by the Research Council of Finland's (RCF's) Centre of Excellence in Inverse Modelling and imaging 2018-2025, decision 359185, Flagship of Advanced Mathematics for Sensing, Imaging and Modelling, RCF's decision 359185; Santtu Söderholm and Maryam Samavaki are supported by the ERA PerMed project PerEpi (PERsonalized diagnosis and treatment for refractory focal paediatric and adult EPIlepsy), RCF's decision 344712 and also project 359198.
+The work of Maryam Samavaki and Sampsa Pursiainen is supported by the Research Council of Finland's (RCF's) Centre of Excellence in Inverse Modelling and imaging 2018-2025, decision 359185, Flagship of Advanced Mathematics for Sensing, Imaging and Modelling, RCF's decision 359185; Santtu Söderholm and Maryam Samavaki have been supported by the ERA PerMed project PerEpi (PERsonalized diagnosis and treatment for refractory focal paediatric and adult EPIlepsy), RCF's decision 344712 and also project 359198.
+In 2025-2029, Maryam Samavaki serves as an Academy Research Fellow (RCF 371055).
 We thank Prof.\ Carsten H. Wolters, University of Münster, Münster, Germany, for the fruitful discussions and support in mathematical modelling and are grateful to DAAD (German Academic Exchange Service) and RCF for supporting our travels to Münster (RCF decision 354976, 367453).